Vienna Game: Vienna Gambit: 2...Nc6 3.f4 exf4

-White sacrifices a pawn to gain control of the center, with a similar idea to the King's Gambit.
-The term "Vienna Gambit" is frequently used incorrectly to refer to the equivalent move in the Falkbeer Variation (2...Nf6 3.f4).
+With 3.f4, White sacrifices a pawn to gain control of the center, with a similar idea to the King's Gambit.
+The term "Vienna Gambit" traditionally applies to the move sequence 2...Nc6 3.f4.
+It is frequently used online to refer to the equivalent move in the Falkbeer Variation (2...Nf6 3.f4).

 Steinitz Gambit: 4.d4

 The Steinitz Gambit, 1.e4 e5 2.Nc3 Nc6 3.f4 exf4 4.d4, was a favourite of Wilhelm Steinitz, the first World Champion.
 White allows Black to misplace White's king with 4...Qh4+ 5.Ke2 (see diagram), hoping to prove that White's pawn center and the exposed position of Black's queen are more significant factors.
 Unlike Steinitz, who famously opined that, "The King is a fighting piece!", few modern players are willing to expose their king this way, and the Steinitz Gambit is rarely seen today.

 Hamppe–Muzio Gambit: 4.Nf3 g5 5.Bc4 g4 6.0-0

 This extremely gambit is usually followed by gxf3 7.Qxf3 (see diagram).
 As with its close relative in the King's Gambit, the Muzio Gambit, White sacrifices the knight on f3 in return for a powerful attack against the black king.
 It is named after Austrian theoretician Carl Hamppe and classified under ECO code C25.
 The Dubois Variation continues 7...Ne5 8.Qxf4 Qf6.